tobi-be/BlenderEdmExporter/README.md

 Collision lines
 ---------------

 Collision lines are modelled with SegmentsNodes as the rendertype.
 Segmentsnodes have to be parented to a bone and can be animated by animating its bone.
 To create collision lines create a mesh object and parent it to a bone.
-Every edge of the mesh is exported as a line segmentof the collision line.
+Every edge of the mesh is exported as a line segment of the collision line.

 SkinNode
 --------